amzn/selling-partner-api-docs/references/feeds-api/feedType_string_array_values.md

-# feedType enumeration
+# feedType values

-The **feedType** string array indicates to Amazon how to process a feed that you submit using the Feeds API.
+A **feedType** value indicates to Amazon how to process a feed that you submit using the Feeds API.
 This page lists **feedType** values for the various feed types.

 For additional information about feed types, including flat file feed templates, see the Amazon Marketplace Web Service documentation.